 Increase in energy

-I’m not entirely sure if quitting processed meat and deep-fried has anything to do with it, but I did notice my energy level has increased.
+I’m not entirely sure if quitting processed meat and deep-fried, or meat accompanied with its natural casing has anything to do with it, but I did notice my energy level has increased.
 This is a general feel.
 Of course it fluctuates on the level of stress per day, the sports, food intake, etc. In any case, an increase in my level of energy is very interesting, especially considering I am 35 weeks pregnant now and, most women around my trimester, usually complain about fatigue and tiredness.

 Feeling healthier all together